1 Processes for developing guidance in the HealthTech programme

 1.1.5

 The price of a technology is important for economic evaluations.
-Companies can provide costs relevant to using their technology in their response to a request for information (see section 1.3.4) and updated costs at consultation on draft guidance (see section 1.5.5).
+Companies can provide costs relevant to using their technology in their response to a request for information or an evidence request (see section 1.3.4) and updated costs at consultation on draft guidance (see section 1.5.5).
 Outside of these times it may not be possible to consider new or updated prices.
 If companies believe there are extenuating circumstances for why the technology cost cannot be disclosed in public documents, further information on these circumstances must be provided for NICE to consider whether this is acceptable.
 In circumstances when NICE agrees to accept a price marked as confidential, a further price that can be publicly disclosed should also be provided.

 1.1.6